-Barton Manor School is aware of our duty under Section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from becoming terrorists or supporting terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies.
+The Charles Dickens School is aware of its duty under section 26 of the Counter-Terrorism and Security Act 2015 (the CTSA 2015), to have "due regard to the need to prevent people from becoming terrorists or supporting terrorism being drawn into terrorism", also known as the Prevent duty and the specific obligations placed upon us as an education provider regarding risk assessments, working in partnership, staff training, and IT policies.

-Barton Manor School recognises that children are susceptible to radicalisation into terrorism and radicalisation and staff will be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.
+The Charles Dickens School recognises that children are susceptible to extremist ideology radicalisation into terrorism and radicalisation and staff will be alert to changes in children's behaviour which could indicate that they may be in need of help or protection.